Ottoman Imperial Harem: Role of the eunuchs

-At Topkapı Palace, at the court of the Ottoman sultans, the harem staff included eunuchs.
-At the beginning of the seventeenth century, the corps of harem eunuchs numbered between 800 and 1,200.
-This was, and would remain, the highest number of eunuchs ever employed at the harem.
-These were Nilotic slaves captured in the Nile vicinity.
-The sultans were able to obtain these slaves because of their conquest of Egypt in 1517, which gave direct access to slave caravans who used those routes.
-The conquest of northeastern Sudan in the 1550s continued to expand the empire's reach and access to slave caravans that used trade routes through Sudan.
-The castrated servicemen in the Muslim and Turkish states in the Middle Ages were recruited to serve in the palace from the times of Sultan Mehmed I onwards.
-These eunuchs who were trained in the palace and were given the charge of guarding the harem rose in rank after serving in many positions.
-The harem eunuchs and the harem organization were under the command of the chief harem eunuch, who was also called the Master of the Girls (Kızlar Ağası) or chief black eunuch.
-They supervised the quarters where the female population of the palace lived.
-They had influence on the palace and later on the state administration in the 17th and 18th centuries as they had access to the sultan and the sultan's family and became very powerful.
+Ottoman imperial palaces were managed by a legion of special employees and slaves, called eunuchs.
+Eunuchs were castrated men recruited and trained to serve in the apartments of the princes, also called kafes (cage), as well as women's quarters of the harem at Topkapı Palace.
+At the beginning of the seventeenth century, the corps of Topkapı harem eunuchs numbered between 800 and 1,200.
+This was, and would remain, the highest number of eunuchs ever employed.
+These eunuchs were Nilotic slaves captured in the Nile vicinity.
+The sultans were able to obtain these slaves because of the conquest of Egypt in 1517, which gave direct access to slave caravans that used those routes.
+The conquest of northeastern Sudan in the 1550s further expanded the empire's reach and access to slave caravans.
+Eunuchs served in the palace from the times of Sultan Mehmed I onwards.
+They were given the charge of guarding the harem and rose in rank after serving in many positions.
+The harem eunuchs and the harem organization were under the command of the chief harem eunuch, also called the Master of the Girls (Kızlar Ağası) or chief black eunuch.
+Castration meant they were the only males allowed and entrusted to be in the presence of the female population of the palace.
+As eunuchs also had direct access to the sultan and the sultan's family, they had great influence and power in the court and empire.

 The office of the chief harem eunuch was created in 1574.
-The chief black eunuch was sometimes considered second only to the grand vizier (head of the imperial government, but often working in his own palace or even away, e.g., on military campaigns) in the confidence of the Sultan, to whom he had and arranged access (including his bedchamber, the ne plus ultra for every harem lady), also being his confidential messenger.
-Some of their basic duties was to watch over the women in the harem, negotiating and speaking to both the sultan and their relatives, and supervising the palace and keeping everyone safe.
+The chief black eunuch was sometimes considered second only to the grand vizier (head of the imperial government).
+He had the confidence of the sultan, even when he was away on military campaign, and had unique access to the sultan's bedchamber, including arranging appointments with harem consorts.

+Some of the eunuch's basic duties were watching over the women in the harem, negotiating and speaking to both the sultan and their relatives, and supervising the palace and keeping everyone safe.

-Meanwhile, the chief white eunuch (Kapı Ağası), was in charge of 300 to 900 white eunuchs as head of the 'Inner Service' (the palace bureaucracy, controlling all messages, petitions, and State documents addressed to the Sultan), head of the Palace School, gatekeeper-in-chief, head of the infirmary, and master of ceremonies of the Seraglio, and was originally the only one allowed to speak to the Sultan in private.
+Meanwhile, the chief white eunuch (Kapı Ağası), was in charge of 300 to 900 white eunuchs as head of the "Inner Service" (the palace bureaucracy, controlling all messages, petitions, and State documents addressed to the Sultan), head of the Palace School, gatekeeper-in-chief, head of the infirmary, and master of ceremonies of the Seraglio, and was originally the only one allowed to speak to the Sultan in private.
 In 1591, Murad III began to give a higher and more meaningful position to black eunuchs due to an increase of crime by white eunuchs.
 Despite all of this, many black eunuchs suffered oppression from white eunuchs because of their physical bodies and race.